colinmanuel/margos-dino-slide-fun/docs/dino-slide-requirements.md

 - All assets (images, audio, HTML, CSS, JavaScript) must be cached using a service worker.
 - The app should display a message if the user tries to load it without an internet connection for the first time: “Please connect to the internet to load the app for the first time.”

-#### **4. Technical Requirements for Lovable.dev**
+#### **4. Technical Requirements**

 ##### **4.1.
 Project Structure**
 - **HTML/CSS/JavaScript:**
   - Use a single-page application (SPA) structure with HTML for the layout, CSS for styling, and JavaScript for interactivity.
   - Organize the app into four main views: Image Selection, Difficulty Selection, Game Limit Selection, and Puzzle Board.
 - **Assets:**
-  - Include the four provided dinosaur images as puzzle options.
+  - Generate various puzzle images of dinosaurs using AI.
-  - Include three audio files for swap, fail, and completion sounds.
+  - Generate audio files for swap, fail, and completion sounds using AI.
-  - Include the dinosaur-themed app icon (192x192 PNG).

 ##### **4.2.
 PWA Setup**
 - Create a `manifest.json` file with: